Mikhail Tomsky

 In his youth, Tomsky worked at the Smirnov Engineering factory in St. Petersburg, but was eventually dismissed from that job for attempting to organise a trade union.
 His labour activities radicalized him politically and led him to become a socialist and join the Russian Social Democratic Labour Party in 1904 and eventually join the Bolshevik faction of the party.

+After the revolution, Tomsky was associated with the right wing faction of the party headed by Nikolai Bukharin and Alexei Rykov, a group seeking orderly planning, a moderate tempo of industrialization, and eschewing rapid and forced collectivization of agriculture.
+Tomsky's primary bailiwick revolved around the trade union movement, of which he was the head and spokesman in the 1920s.
+An orientation towards trade union autonomy placed him in opposition to party radicals seeking rapid collectivization and strict party control over trade unions, leading to his downfall in 1928.

-During the First Moscow Trial, at the onset of the Great Purge, Tomsky was implicated.
-He would later commit suicide to avoid arrest by the NKVD in August 1936.
+Tomsky was implicated in the investigation preceding the First Moscow Trial of 1936, an event which inaugurated the Great Purge.
+He would subsequently commit suicide to avoid arrest by the NKVD in August 1936.

+Biography

 Early life (1880–1920)

-Born in Kolpino, Saint Petersburg Governorate in a lower-middle-class family of Russian ethnicity, Tomsky moved to Estonia (then part of the Russian Empire) and was involved in the 1905 Revolution.
+Mikhail Tomsky was born in Kolpino, Saint Petersburg Governorate, in a lower-middle-class family of Russian ethnicity.
+Tomsky moved to Estonia (then part of the Russian Empire) and was involved in the 1905 Revolution.
 He helped form the Revel Soviet of Workers' Deputies and the Revel Union of Metal Workers.
 Tomsky was arrested and deported to Siberia.

 He escaped and returned to St. Petersburg where he became president of the Union of Engravers and Chromolithographers.

 Tomsky was arrested in 1908 and then exiled to France, but returned to Russia in 1909 where he was again arrested for his political activities and sentenced to five years of hard labour.
-He was freed by the Provisional Government after the February Revolution in 1917 and moved to Moscow where he participated in the October Revolution.
+He was freed by the Provisional Government after the February Revolution in 1917 and moved to Moscow, where he participated in the October Revolution.
 In 1918 he attended the Fourth All Russian Conference of Trade Unions (12–17 March), where he moved a resolution concerning the Relations between the Trade Unions and the Commissariat for Labour which stated that the October Revolution had changed "the meaning and character of state organs and significance of proletarian organs as well".
 It was elaborated that previously the old ministry of Labour had acted as arbitrator between Labour and Capital, whereas the new Commissariat was the champion of the economic policy of the working class.

 Career (1920–1928)

 He was elected to the Central Committee in March 1919, to its Orgburo in 1921 and to the Politburo in April 1922.

 Tomsky was an ally of Nikolai Bukharin and Alexey Rykov, who led the moderate (or right) wing of the Communist Party in the 1920s.

-Together, they were allied with Joseph Stalin's faction and helped him purge the United Opposition - led by Leon Trotsky, Lev Kamenev, and Grigory Zinoviev - from the Party during the struggle that followed Lenin's death in 1924.
+Together, they were allied with Joseph Stalin's faction and helped him purge the United Opposition — led by Leon Trotsky, Lev Kamenev, and Grigory Zinoviev — from the Party during the struggle that followed Lenin's death in 1924.